o19s/trec-podcasts-index/README.md

 ### data/ directory

-You are expected to have downloaded the dataset from G-Drive and have the `transcripts/` directory unzipped sitting under `data/`.
+You are expected to have downloaded the [dataset from G-Drive](https://drive.google.com/drive/u/0/folders/1P6COi4AL3aBgNOrjj80FP4V8m_F-5sk0) (requires OSC account) and have the `transcripts/` directory unzipped sitting under `data/`.
 You should also have the `metadata.tsv` (also on G-Drive) sitting under `data/`.

 ## R dependencies